Spectral clustering of Markov chain transition matrices with complex eigenvalues: Discussion

 The importance of the presented algorithm can be acknowledged by considering the stochastic nature of cellular phenotype switches.
 One prominent example are cancer cells in tumors, which exhibit a diverse phenotype spectrum, and whose transition patterns are assumed to follow a Markov model, see e.g., \cite{gupta2011stochastic}.
 The original PCCA+ algorithm \cite{roblitz2013fuzzy} has previously been proven valuable for the clustering of Markov chains that describe gene regulatory networks \cite{chu2017markov,tse2018rare}, with its limitation to be only applicable to reversible systems.
 Our adaptations in cPCCA+ make it now possible to analyze more general systems of, e.g., gene regulatory networks that exhibit non-reversible transition patterns.

-As demonstrated in this article, both the cPCCA+ and G-PCCA+ algorithm are suitable for dealing with cases of large non-reversible matrices in Matlab.
-However, cPCCA+ has been proven to overcome the computational burden that is attributable to the Schur-decomposition and the sorting of Schur-vectors in G-PCCA+.
+As demonstrated in this article, both the cPCCA+ and GenPCCA algorithm are suitable for dealing with cases of large non-reversible matrices in Matlab.
+However, cPCCA+ has been proven to overcome the computational burden that is attributable to the direct Schur-decomposition and its sorting in the Matlab implementation of GenPCCA.
+We point out that there exist non-generic transition matrices $P$ which admit no complex eigen-decompositions but can still be handled by the Schur method \cite{Weber2017}.
+These cases, however, are not relevant in practice, because very small perturbations in the matrix elements, i.e., smaller than the error resulting from modeling and simulations, turn these matrices into ones that posses an eigen-decomposition.

-While we have focused in this article on the PCCA+ algorithms for the Matlab programming language, we would like to point out that the G-PCCA+ algorithm is also implemented in the Python packages \textit{pyGPCCA} \cite{pyGPCCA} and \textit{cmdtools} \cite{cmdtools}.
-The latter introduces the Krylov-Schur-decomoposition \cite{stewart2001krylov} from the PETSc / SLEPc library \cite{STR-7}, which iteratively computes the leading Schur-vectors and therefore overcomes the computational costs of the direct solve and sort routine of the Matlab code.
+While we have focused in this article on the PCCA+ algorithms for the Matlab programming language, we would like to point out that the GenPCCA algorithm is also implemented in the Python packages \textit{pyGPCCA} \cite{pyGPCCA} and \textit{cmdtools} \cite{cmdtools}.
+The latter introduced the Krylov-Schur-decomoposition \cite{stewart2001krylov} from the PETSc / SLEPc library \cite{STR-7}, which iteratively computes the leading Schur-vectors and therefore overcomes the computational costs of the direct solve and sort routine of the Matlab code.